Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Case study

 \subsubsection{Posterior predictive checks}

-Posterior predictive checks are produced for data in group 3, following the reasoning and notation detailed in the Supplementary Material.
-We considered the draws produced as output of the BSL algorithm \ref{alg:synlikMCMC} (after burnin) to simulate synthetic summaries from their posterior predictive distribution, and compare the latter to the summaries from observed data.
-While in posterior predictive checks (\citealp{gelman2014bayesian}, chapter 6) some features of the model output $T(y^*)$ should be compared with corresponding features of observed data $T(y)$, here the model output is already set to produce model features, that is we take $T(y^*)\equiv s(y^*)$.
-Conditionally on each of the 10,000 draws $\theta^*$ (after burnin) produced via BSL, we simulate $s^*\sim N(s^*;\hat{\mu}_N(\theta^*),\hat{\Sigma}_N(\theta^*))$.
-Since here we consider group 3, having $M=8$ subjects, each $s^*$ contains 43 features, hence overall we obtain a $10,000\times 43$ matrix of features, where each row of the matrix is approximately distributed according to the posterior predictive distribution $p(s^*|s)$.
-Plotting each marginal distribution of $p(s^*|s)$ is not feasible here, and components pertaining to subject 1 are displayed in Figure \ref{fig:group3-synlike-postpredchecks_S-INTRA_subj1} together with the corresponding components from the observed $s$.
-Further plots are available as supplementary material.
-The conclusion here is that for subject 1 all observed summaries are likely to be generated from the estimated model, except for the observed $s_5^{\mathrm{intra}}$ which seems implausible.
-However for other subjects (in the supplementary material) the observed summary $s_5^{\mathrm{intra}}$ is highly probable under $p(s^*|s)$.
+Posterior predictive checks were made for data in group 3, following the reasoning and notation in the supplementary material.
+We used the 10,000 draws produced as output of the BSL algorithm \ref{alg:synlikMCMC} (after burn-in) to simulate corresponding 10,000 independent sets of summaries from the posterior predictive distribution.
+Next, these were compared with the observed summaries from the experimental data.
+Since $M=8$ subjects are considered, each $\bm{s}^*$ contains 43 summaries.
+Figure \ref{fig:group3-synlike-postpredchecks_S-INTER} shows the histograms for the three inter-subject summaries while the intra-subject summaries for subject 1 are shown in Figure \ref{fig:group3-synlike-postpredchecks_S-INTRA_subj1}.
+Corresponding plots for the remaining subjects can be found in the supplementary material.
+Regarding the inter-subjects summaries, the model generates summaries that are comparable to the corresponding observed summaries.
+Regarding the intra-subjects summaries for subject 1, the estimated model complies well with the observed summaries, except for ${s}_5^{\mathrm{intra}}$ which seems less plausible.
+However, for the other subjects, the observed ${s}_5^{\mathrm{intra}}$ is highly probable under $p(\bm{s}^*|\bm{s})$ (see supplementary material).